Applying for studies – when to apply

-- Mid-October to 16 January for studies starting in the autumn semester (August/September).
+- Mid-October to 15 January for studies starting in the autumn semester (August/September).
 This is the main application round for all international programmes at Lund University.
-Note that our programmes in Fine Art and Music open for applications later.
+Note that our programmes in Fine Arts and Music open for applications later.

 - Early June to 15 August for studies starting in the spring semester (January).
 Note that only a few programmes start in the spring semester each year.

 In general, international students can only apply to Bachelor's or Master's studies at Lund University during these application periods and through the national application system.
 The dates refer to the deadline to apply online.
 After this deadline, students usually have another two weeks to get their documents and their application fee (if applicable) to Sweden.

 A few programmes may open also for late applications after the normal application deadline.
 Please read more under 'late applications' below.

 Note that some programmes at Lund University, such as Fine Arts and the European joint Master's programmes have different application deadlines.
 For more information, please see:

 Don't miss the deadline!

 It is extremely important to apply before the deadline.
 After the deadline, it will not be possible to apply online at www.universityadmissions.se.
 If your documents or your application fee arrive after the specified deadline for this (usually around two weeks after the online application deadline) your application will be considered late.
 Unless the programme or course that you are applying to is accepting late applications (see below), this means that your application will not be processed or considered.